mollerhoj/Data-Mining-a-questionnaire/README.md

   for_all_values(i - mean(i)) / standard_deviation(all).

 ### What two students have answered most alike?
-The values of the numerical data was not normalised for for this question, Since outliers does not matter.
 The frequent pattern mining method Apriori was used.
-The following values were found:
+The values of the numerical data was not normalised for for this question, since outliers aren't a problem for Apriori.

 The output reads: 20 of 66 students has these values alike:

 [frozenset(['sql: True', 'APriori: False', 'vectorMachine: False', 'FavAnimal: ELEPHANT']), frozenset(['sql: True', 'neuralNetwork: True', 'APriori: False', 'vectorMachine: False']), frozenset(['winter: True', 'sql: True', 'APriori: False', 'vectorMachine: False']), frozenset(['OS: windows', 'sql: True', 'APriori: False', 'vectorMachine: False']), frozenset(['MoreMtns: True', 'sql: True', 'APriori: False', 'vectorMachine: False'])]

 As the results show, quite a lot of the students has given the same answers.

-Conclusions?
-A remarkable amount of students has answered the same in many of the questions.

-### Is it possible to detect a students age based on their answers?
+### Is it possible to detect weather or not a student is bored with winter based on their answers?
 The supervised learning method "k nearest neighbours" were used to answer this question.

-As the results show...
+by sampling random from the data, 50 of the tuples were used of training and 6 tuples were used for testing.
+After 10 runs, the results ranged from 66.7% to 100% percent accuracy.

+As this might be due to overfitting, I ran the algoritm with 36 training tuples and 30 test tuples.
+The accuracy.
+This indicates (strange as it may sound) that there is actually some kind of relationship between the answers of the students and whether or not they are bored with winter.

 ### What types of students are taking this course?
-Clustering method "k means" were used to answer this question.

-As the results show...
+I tried using the clustering method "k means" to answer this question.
+After trying to split the students into 2,3,4,5,6,7 and 8 clusters based on their answers, I have found no meaningful way to devide the students based on all the data.

 ### The implementation
-The code (scripts) used to answer my questions can be found in the "examples" folder.
-If anyone would dare to use this tiny library, the scripts in this folder serves as good examples of use.
-The algorithms themselves are located in the "lib" folder.
-The somewhat abandoned set of unit tests are kept in the "spec" folder.
+The code (scripts) used to answer my questions can be found in the file appended with the '_Test' ending.
+If anyone would dare to use this tiny library, the scripts in these files as good examples of use.
+The algorithms themselves are in files called the name of the algorithm.
+The somewhat abandoned set of unit tests are kept in files appended with the "spec" ending.

 As mentioned, all my code is python.
 I heavily use the pandas library and also the numpy library.
 I chose python because I knew that it is one of the preferred languages for machine learning and data mining, and I knew that it would be an easy language to learn.

 In order to run the example scripts, run the following commands

-* python examples/kMeansTest.py
+* python kMeans_Test.py
-* python examples/???.py
+* python kNN_Test.py
-* python examples/???.py
+* python Apriori_Test.py

 All examples loads data from the data/survey2014.csv file.
 The output is a print that describes the results

-### The results I have reached
-The conclusions that can be drawn from the above, formal results.
-Two students seems to have answered almost the same to many of the problems.
-This could be a coincidence.
-The age of a new student seems to be quite hard to detect.

 ### The problems I have had
-(including the dirtiness of
-the dataset)

-The pandas library has been very hard to grasp for some reason.
+The dataset was very small, and quite dirty.
+A lot of the data had to be removed because of meaningless questions and fake answers.
+Of the remaining data, none of the features have obvious relations.
+Since many of the features are based very subjective there is not a lot of obvious patterns.
+It is very interesting to see how questions such as faviorte animal leads to a lot of similar answers.

+### License
 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE: www.wtfpl.net